-- 1. This proposal does not introduce new changes to policy or services and the properties will be designed for singles/ couples. - These homes will help towards meeting imminent new Local Plan housing targets and will also contribute significantly to unmet housing need. - 3.
+- 1. This proposal does not introduce new changes to policy or services and the properties will be designed for couples/ families. - These homes will help towards meeting imminent new Local Plan housing targets and will also contribute significantly to unmet housing need. - 3.
 The new homes provided will be designed and built to a high standard.
-Please see point 3 and 4 below. - 4.
-All homes will be built to the highest sustainability standards delivered through the excellent fabric first and airtightness approach (designed in this case to accommodate the principles of Passivhaus). - 5.
-Decreasing the numbers of households on BCP Council's Housing Register. - Benefiting couples/ families which are either homeless or they may live in unsuitable or under/ over occupied housing. - 7.
-Increasing job opportunities within the construction sector during the construction phase of the development. - 8.
+Please see point 3 and 4 below. - All homes will be built to the highest sustainability standards delivered through the excellent fabric first and airtightness approach (designed in this case to accommodate the principles of Passivhaus). - 5.
+Properties will be constructed to Building Control Approved Document Part M. - 6.
+Decreasing the numbers of households on BCP Council's Housing Register. - 7.
+Benefiting couples/ families which are either homeless or may live in unsuitable or under/ over occupied housing. - 8.
+Increasing job opportunities within the construction sector during the construction phase of the development. - 9.
 Generating a short time and long-term surplus income to the Housing Revenue Account.